urbanjost/M_intrinsics/docs/intrinsics.md

 structure component, or if it has a zero extent along the relevant dimension, the upper bound is taken to be the number of elements along the relevant dimension.

+  NOTE1
+  If ARRAY is assumed-rank and has rank zero, DIM cannot be present since it cannot satisfy the requirement
+  1 <=  DIM <= 0.

 ### **Examples**